Electric Vehicle Routing and Charging/Discharging under Time-Variant Electricity Prices: EV Routing under Time-Variant Electricity Prices

 \subsection{Framework and Assumptions}

 To formulate EVRPTW-TP, a complete directed graph $G(V_{c,s,od}, E)$ is considered where $V_{c,s,od}$ denotes the set of all nodes and $E$ is the set of all edges.
 The nodes are partitioned into three distinct categories: customer nodes, station nodes, and a depot.
-Let $V_{c} = \{1, 2, \dots, N\}$ denote the set of $N$ customers where each node is associated with a demand $q_i$, a service time $s_i$, and a time window $[e_i, l_i]$ during which an EV should arrive to node $i$.
+Let $V_{c} = \{1, 2, \dots, N\}$ denote the set of $N$ customers where each node $i$ is associated with a demand $q_i$, a service time $s_i$, and a time window $[e_i, l_i]$ during which an EV should arrive to node $i$.
 Let $V_{s} = \{N+1,\dots, N+S\}$ be the set of $S$ en-route stations where an EV can charge or discharge energy.
-The depot is denoted by two nodes $0$ and $N+S+1$, i.e. $V_{od}=\{0,N+S+1\}$, where node $0$ is the start of the vehicle route and $N+S+1$ is the end of the route.
-Each edge $(i, j)$ is associated with a distance $a_{ij}$ that denotes the travel distance between nodes $i$ and $j$.
-Assuming a constant energy consumption rate $g$ and a constant travel speed $v$, the travel time is given by $t_{ij} = \frac{a_{ij}}{v}$ and the energy consumption is given by $c_{ij} = ga_{ij}$.
-Furthermore, assuming a constant charging speed $\frac{1}{\alpha}$, the time required to recharge the energy consumed by traveling along edge $(i,j)$ is given by $f_{ij} = \alpha c_{ij}$.
+The depot is denoted by two nodes $0$ and $N+S+1$, i.e. $V_{od}=\{0,N+S+1\}$, where node $0$ is the start of the vehicle route and $N+S+1$ is the end of the route. {Each station or depot node $i\in V_{s}\cup V_{od}$ has a time window $[e_i, l_i]$ from the start to the end of the planning horizon.} Each edge $(i, j)$ is associated with a distance $a_{ij}$ and time $t_{ij}$ that denotes the travel distance and time between nodes $i$ and $j$, respectively.

+{An EV's instantaneous power depends on its mass, acceleration, as well as aerodynamic, rolling, and grade resistances \citep{wu2015electric}.
+The change in EV mass is negligible for certain applications, e.g. small-package delivery, while the resistances could be captured by the driving speed and acceleration assuming related parameters that are given in \citep{schneider2014electric}.
+Additionally, the power consumption does not directly translate to the battery's state of charge due to the non-linear battery efficiency and other real-world characteristics such as temperature \citep{hannan2017review}.
+Incorporating these realistic features could more accurately describe the energy consumption and recharging/discharging processes, yet they will introduce computational burdens.
+For the sake of keeping the model tractable, following \cite{schneider2014electric} and \citet{desaulniers2016exact}, we assume a constant energy consumption rate $g$ and a constant charging speed $\frac{1}{\alpha}$.
+The energy consumption for edge $(i, j)$ is thus given by $c_{ij} = ga_{ij}$, the time required to recharge the energy consumed by traveling along edge $(i,j)$ is given by $f_{ij} = \alpha c_{ij}$.}

 We assume a commercial EV fleet consisting of $K$ homogeneous EVs, each with a load capacity $Q$ and a battery capacity $C$.
 The time required to fully recharge the battery from $0$ is defined as $B=\alpha C$.
 At the beginning of the planning horizon, all the EVs are at the depot (node $0$) with a full battery.
 All EVs should return to the depot (node $N+S+1$) before the end of the planning horizon.
 During each visit to a station or to the depot, an EV can either pay to charge its battery or make profits by injecting energy back to the grid from its battery.
 The charging cost and discharging reward vary according to the time period (time-of-use energy pricing).
 We assume that EVs are allowed to perform either charging or discharging during their station visits, but are not allowed to perform both during the same time period.